Skip to main content

 What to Know Before You Rent

-Whether this is your first time renting our you are a seasoned renter there are many questions you may have when you are applying for a rental home.
-The section below offers information on the application process, how to avoid rental fraud, how to communicate with your potential new landlord and more.
+Whether you're a first-time renter or a seasoned pro, you likely have questions when applying for a rental home.
+The section below provides helpful information on the application process, how to protect yourself from rental fraud, tips for communicating with potential landlords, and more.

 • Is the application process frustrating and causing you some confusion?
 This section has information on what to reasonably expect when applying for a new rental unit.
 Don't forget to ask what fees you may be responsible for on top of your rent payment so you can properly budget for the unit.

-• In this section we discuss things you should watch for to protect yourself from becoming a victim of rental fraud.
+• This section highlights key things to watch out for to help protect yourself from rental fraud.

-• This section helps you understand some of the common terms in a lease and what to watch for in your lease agreement.
+• This section explains common lease terms and highlights important details to look for in your lease agreement.

-• In this section we discuss things to keep in mind when you are renting a unit such as reading your lease agreement, paying your rent on time, and following the requirements on your lease agreement
+• This section covers important things to remember when renting a unit, such as thoroughly reading your lease agreement, paying rent on time, and adhering to the terms outlined in your lease.

 • If you have a disability and are in need of assistance please reach out to the Utah Disability Law Center